- Solid Waste Management

 For fast, efficient composting, a compost pile must be large enough to hold heat and moisture, and small enough to admit air to the center.
 As a rule of thumb, compost piles need to be about 3 ft. by 3 ft. by 3 ft.
 (1 cubic yard).
 A smaller pile will dry out easily, and cannot retain the heat required for quick composting.

 If you choose to enclose your pile, many materials will do, from haybales to an old garbage can with holes drilled in it.
 Bins are also available commercially.
-Our office is currently offering compost bins and a kitchen scrap pail to Lawrence citizens at discounted prices.
+The City currently sells compost bins to Lawrence citizens at discounted prices.
 Visit our Compost Bins page or call our office at 785-832-3030 for details.

 - Woven wire or wood slat fence -- Covering the compost pile with a layer of plastic will speed the compost decomposition.